Losant/losant-rest-python/docs/auth.md

 ## Authenticate User

-Authenticates a user using the provided credentials
+Authenticates a user using the provided credentials.

 ```python
 result = client.auth.authenticate_user(credentials=my_credentials)

 print(result)
 ```

+#### Authentication
+No api access token is required to call this action.

 #### Available Parameters